 • Application requirements

-Galvanized steel is generally more expensive due to the zinc coating but offers longer durability in outdoor conditions.
+Galvanized steel has a higher initial cost due to zinc coating but often provides better long-term value by reducing maintenance and replacement costs.
+It is generally more expensive due to the zinc coating but offers longer durability in outdoor conditions.
 Coating thickness also affects pricing.
 See our guide on Z275 vs Z140 vs Z450.

 What Buyers Should Consider